Mt. Baldy Hiking Guide

 After leaving Mt.
 Baldy you realize that the forest and mountains are a lot closer to Los Angeles than you might have thought.
 You might have stared out from the top of the mountain and thought about how millions of people are only miles away.
 The mountains are right in our backyard.

 Conquering Mt.
-Baldy might make you want to keep traveling and exploring all the other neat places around the area.
+Baldy might make you want to keep traveling and exploring all the other neat places in the greater Los Angeles area.
 For your next trip, consider visiting Yosemite, Big Sur, Joshua Tree, Catalina Island, or Sequoia/King's Canyon.
-For our list of the best hiking close to LA, click here (coming soon).

-Question: Is the mt baldy hike okay for children?
-My kids are 8 and 12.
+Question: Is the Mt.
+Baldy hike okay for kids/children?

 Answer: The Mt.
-Baldy hike is a perfect hike for your children, assuming you take them walking or hiking regularly!
-Just take the easiest trail up and take your time.
-Don't forget to bring lots of water for everyone and snacks like nuts and beef jerky to keep everyone energized.
+Baldy hike is doable, depending how much experience your kids have with hiking.
+It's definitely strenuous, but not impossible.
+Recommended for kids maybe 10 years or older.
+Bring lots of water and snacks like trail mix and beef jerky to keep everyone energized.
 If you'd like, you can even take part of the trail up on the ski lift.
 Your kids might enjoy that!